 A few other things that you need to keep in mind is what exactly you need the water heater for, is it for one specific bathroom or your entire home?
 What type of water heater between gas or electric is right for you and which one requires fewer modifications to your home when being installed?
 How long will the heater last and what warranty is in place to protect you if it should fail?
 How will maintenance be handled?

-If you’re considering purchasing a tankless water heater system for your home, it’s best to get the advice from a professional and licensed plumbing team like Art Plumbing, AC & Electric.
+If you’re considering purchasing a tankless water heater system for your home, it’s best to get the advice from a professional and licensed plumbing team like Art Plumbing, Air Conditioning & Electric.
 We will ensure that your home’s water heater is suited to your specific needs and budget.
 For more information, call us today at 1-800-475-1504.